-Risk management and mitigation actions: Our strategy is to make pet care environmentally sustainable, thereby neutralising potential consumer concerns that pet ownership is socially unacceptable.
+Risk management and mitigation actions:

+Our strategy is to make pet care environmentally sustainable, thereby neutralising potential consumer concerns that pet ownership is socially unacceptable.

-- Pet ownership has historically Strategic investment in priority areas such as pet food to identify lower carbon ingredients and manufacturing processes that meet consumer expectations. - consumer and societal attitudes to pet ownership. - Regular monitoring of consumer and market trends to identify shifts in behaviour to which we can respond. - Frequent planned range reviews to respond to change in consumer preferences. - Championing the benefits that pets bring to our lives, e.g., enhanced wellbeing via consolidation of existing research.
+- areas such as pet food to identify lower carbon ingredients and manufacturing processes that meet consumer expectations. - consumer and societal attitudes to pet ownership. - Regular monitoring of consumer and market trends to identify shifts in behaviour to which we can respond. - Frequent planned range reviews to respond to change in consumer preferences. - Championing the benefits that pets bring to our lives, e.g., enhanced wellbeing via consolidation of existing research.